jsPlumb anchors jump to their correct positions only after starting to draw

 Once I had figured out that tabs were the culprit, the solution was really simple: Just call jsPlumb.repaintEverything(); whenever the tab is ‘shown’.
 This way all positions can be re-calculated when the page is set up and all elements are visible and in their final positions.
 I put the call to repaintEverything in the tabs’ show() event.

-One thought on “jsPlumb anchors jump to their correct positions only after starting to draw
+2 thoughts on “jsPlumb anchors jump to their correct positions only after starting to draw

 Leave a Reply